LCA - Larnaca

 Taxis at Larnaca Airport

 Day tariffs and night tariffs differ.
 Between roughly 8 PM and 6 AM, the night rate applies and adds a supplement.
+This catches a lot of people, because many Larnaca flights land late.
 Taxis generally accept only cash, though some newer vehicles have card readers.
 The vehicles are usually sedans — fine for two passengers with standard luggage, but not ideal for larger groups.

 There is no app-based rideshare service (like Uber) operating in Cyprus at this time.